nektos/act/README.md

-      --env stringArray                 env to make available to actions with optional value (e.g. --e myenv=foo or -s myenv) --env-file string                 environment file to read and use as env in the containers (default ".env") -e, --eventpath string                path to event JSON file -g, --graph                           draw workflows -h, --help                            help for act
+      --env stringArray                 env to make available to actions with optional value (e.g. --e myenv=foo or -s myenv) --env-file string                 environment file to read and use as env in the containers (default ".env") -e, --eventpath string                path to event JSON file --github-instance string          GitHub instance to use.
+Don't use this if you are not using GitHub Enterprise Server. (default "github.com")
+  -g, --graph                           draw workflows -h, --help                            help for act
       --insecure-secrets                NOT RECOMMENDED!
 Doesn't hide secrets while printing logs.